danog/MadelineProto/README.md

     TL/
-        Exception - Handles exceptions in the TL namespace TL - Handles TL serialization and deserialization TLConstructor - Represents a TL Constructor
+        Exception - Handles exceptions in the TL namespace TL - Handles TL serialization and deserialization TLConstructor - Stores TL constructors
-        TLMethod - Represents a TL method
+        TLMethod - Stores TL methods
-    API - Wrapper class that istantiates the MTProto class, sets the error handler, provides a wrapper for calling mtproto methods directly as class submethods, and provides some simplified wrappers for logging in to telegram
+    API - Wrapper class that instantiates the MTProto class, sets the error handler, provides a wrapper for calling mtproto methods directly as class submethods, and provides some simplified wrappers for logging in to telegram
     APIFactory - Provides a wrapper for calling namespaced mtproto methods directly as class submethods Connection - Handles tcp/udp/http connections and wrapping payloads generated by MTProtoTools/MessageHandler into the right message according to the protocol, stores authorization keys, session id and sequence number
     DataCenter - Handles mtproto datacenters (is a wrapper for Connection classes) DebugTools - Various debugging tools
     Exception - Handles exceptions and PHP errors RPCErrorException - Handles RPC errors
-    MTProto - Extends MTProtoTools, handles initial connection, generation of authorization keys, istantiation of classes, writing of client info
+    MTProto - Extends MTProtoTools, handles initial connection, generation of authorization keys, instantiation of classes, writing of client info
     MTProtoTools - Extends all of the classes in MTProtoTools/ Logger - Static logging class
     prime.py and getpq.py - prime module (python) for p and q generation